andy-h1/100-days-of-code/log.md

 **Today's Progress**: Currently studying Visual Design.

 **Thoughts:** Been working on Visual Design the last 2 days.
 Learning a lot about colors.
 Need to be more disciplined and regularly update Github and Twitter on my progress.

+### Day 7: 1st September 2018

+**Today's Progress**: Finished Visual Design and now onto "Accessibility"

+**Thoughts:** Finished Visual Design, really enjoyed this part of the curriculum.
+There was a lot to learn and clear that there are many ways to animate an object.
+Took a while to understand cubic-bezier but think I get it now.
+Will try and commit to an hour a day properly.